Theocritus

 Greek Anthology, VII, 661.
 Doubtful ascription.

-English: An Epitaph on Eusthenes the Physiognomist (James Banks).
+English: An epitaph on Eusthenes the physiognomist (James Banks [Davies], 1853).

 French: Épitaphe d’Eusthénès le physiognômoniste (Leconte de Lisle).